TimelyPick/HtmlSpeed/README.md

 		Same as replace.xxx for the file whos url ends with filen.suffix (the file can be any file not just html page (note: replace.xxx are only applied to html-pages).

-## Starting HtmlSpeed
+## Example

+	Download the file HtmlSpeedExample1.zip from release 1.1 Unzip it directly under c: (on Windows operating system).
+	The zip-file contains a ready-to-run Jetty webserver and all configuration files that are needed	to enhance the website www.buzzfeed.com (just an example).

 	HtmlSpeed is a Java web-application.
 It can be deployed to the open-source and freeware Java web-server named Jetty.
 The Jetty web-server is part of the open-source eclipse project (see: http://eclipse.org/jetty) that is sponsered by IBM.
 Eclipse is largly used by the Java community.

-	Deploy HtmlSpeed to Jetty by copying the file HtmlSpeedServer.war into the directory ~home/jetty-8.1.5/webapps.

-	Note: "home" stands for the Linux user-name containing the installation.
+	To route the domain www.buzzfeed.com to your localhost, add the following line to the file C:\Windows\System32\drivers\etc\hosts:
+		127.0.0.1		www.buzzfeed.com
+	After that open a cmd window and type: ipconfig /flushdns After that restart the browser.
+	This will cause your local browser to access the HtmlSpeed server that is running on localhost.

-	To start HtmlSpeed server:
+	To start the HtmlSpeed server:

-		cd ~home/jetty-8.1.5
+		cd c:\jetty-8.1.5
-		java -Xmx3g -jar start.jar > /dev/null 2>&1 &
+		java -Xmx3g -Dorg.apache.jasper.compiler.disablejsr199=true -jar start.jar > /dev/null 2>&1 &

 	-Xmx3g
 		Means that 3 Giga-bytes is the MaXimum heap-size (memory) that can be allocated by the web-server.
 		This parameter should be set to be 1 giga-byte less than the amount of phisical memory.
 For example when the server has 4 giga-bytes of phisical memory then 3 giga-bytes should be allocated to the web-server.
 Larger memory will enable HtmlSpeed to cache more resources in its memory.

+	-Dorg.apache.jasper.compiler.disablejsr199=true
+		To enable serving JSP files.

+	-Xrunjdwp:transport=dt_socket,address=8000,server=y,suspend=n
+		Only when you want to debug the webserver.

 	-jar start.jar
 		The standard way to start the Jetty web-server.